venicegeo/nearsight/README.md

 # nearsight

 This is a django application which enables importing of nearsight data into GeoNode.
+Zip archives are the only supported format which may include geojson or csv data.
+File names for the csv and geojson data as well as any embedded directories must be purely alphanumeric i.e. only letters numbers and underscore (no spaces).

 Since Maploom supports viewing images attached to a features in a web client, it can be used to view NearSight App data.